feedhenry-staff/fh-rest-express-router/README.md

 * [Required] name - a name that will identify this adapter in logs
 * [Optional] validations - Array containing Joi schemas that will be used to validate data passed to create, update, and list operations is safe.
+* [Optional] joiValidateOptions - Object containing valid Joi.validate options
+to be used during the validation of create, update and or list operations.

 ### Events
 Events can be accessed using the *router.events* which is an EventEmitter